-The Board of Directors met six times and took action by written consent three times during fiscal year 2021.
+The Board of Directors met six times and acted by written consent four times during fiscal year 2022.
 Each Director attended all of the Board of Directors meetings and committee meetings held by all committees on which they served.
 It is the Company's policy to strongly encourage its Directors to attend the Annual Meeting of Shareholders, in addition to attendance at regular Board of Directors and committee meetings.
-All of the members of the Board of Directors (who were members or director-nominees of the Board of Directors at the time of the 2021 Annual Meeting of shareholders) attended the 2021 Annual Meeting of Shareholders, either telephonically or in person.
+All of the members of the Board of Directors (who were members of the Board of Directors or were Director-nominees of the Board of Directors at the time of the 2022 Annual Meeting of shareholders) attended the 2022 Annual Meeting of Shareholders, either telephonically or in person.